SYRACUSE, N.Y., August 25, 2022--(BUSINESS WIRE)--Community Bank System, Inc. (NYSE: CBU) (the "Company") announced two senior management changes.

 Mr. Tryniski commented, "I am excited to announce the appointment of Dimitar Karaivanov as the Company’s Chief Operating Officer.
 Since joining the Company, Dimitar has brought fresh ideas and innovative thinking to his role as the Executive Vice President of Financial Services and Corporate Development.
 Dimitar has effectively led the Company’s mergers and acquisition strategy and reshaped the Company’s wealth management, employee benefit services, and insurance business units.
 Through this appointment, he will begin to focus his attention on our banking operations in order to optimize our core business with a focus on increased revenue growth."

-Community Bank System, Inc. operates more than 225 customer facilities across Upstate New York, Northeastern Pennsylvania, Vermont, and Western Massachusetts through its banking subsidiary, Community Bank, N.A.
-With assets of over $14.6 billion, the DeWitt, N.Y. headquartered company is among the country’s 125 largest banking institutions.
+Community Bank System, Inc. operates over 220 customer facilities across Upstate New York, Northeastern Pennsylvania, Vermont, and Western Massachusetts through its banking subsidiary, Community Bank, N.A.
+With assets of over $15.4 billion, the DeWitt, N.Y. headquartered company is among the country’s 125 largest banking institutions.
 In addition to a full range of retail, business, and municipal banking services, the Company offers comprehensive financial planning, insurance and wealth management services through its Community Bank Wealth Management Group and OneGroup NY, Inc. operating units.
 The Company’s Benefit Plans Administrative Services, Inc. subsidiary is a leading provider of employee benefits administration, trust services, collective investment fund administration and actuarial consulting services to customers on a national scale.
 Community Bank System, Inc. is listed on the New York Stock Exchange and the Company’s stock trades under the symbol CBU.
-For more information about Community Bank visit www.cbna.com or https://ir.communitybanksystem.com.
+For more information about Community Bank visit www.cbna.com or http://ir.communitybanksystem.com.